vendure-ecommerce/storefront-angular-starter/README.md

 There is also an example shop app located in the [`src`](./src) directory.
 This is the source of the [Vendure Storefront Demo](https://demo.vendure.io/storefront/)

+## Building

+1. Run `npm install` or `yarn` in the root dir and in `projects/storefront` to install dependencies.
+2. Build the library: `npm run lib:build` or `yarn lib:build`
+3. Serve the storefront app: `npm start` or `yarn start`.
+Make sure you have a local Vendure instance running a `http://localhost:3000`.

 ## Concept

 The idea of this library is to provide an out-of-the box complete storefront for Angular applications.
 The workflow would be: